Healthdirect Free Australian health advice you can count on.

 • Your doctor may recommend you take the original brand for some medicines.

-Should I ask for generic medicines?
+Should I ask for a generic medicine?

 You can ask your doctor to prescribe a generic medicine.
 You can also ask your pharmacist if they have a more affordable brand of the same medicine.